engineyard/ey-docs/pages/deployment-troubleshooting.md

 ###Symptom

-Application developed on a Windows environment fails to deploy and the Gemfile.lock contains "mingw32".
+Application developed on a Windows environment fails to deploy and the Gemfile.lock contains "mingw32", for example, `bcrypt-ruby (3.0.1-x86-mingw32)`.

-QUESTION for Reviewers: Under what heading in the Gemfile.lock file will we see this "mingw32"?

 ###Solution